GSA/ficam-playbooks/_playbooks/playbook-pam.md

 >User Management Framework includes a host of internal controls and processes to
 >protect the enterprise from a careless privileged user._

-(^33) For more information on physical and logical access control convergence, refer to Section 9 of the FICAM Roadmap.

-ICAM Privileged User Instruction and Implementation Guidance Draft

 ## 3.2.
 Provisioning